pgluss/inventory-mdp/README.md

 - [ ] Edit code to take in batches of inputs
 - [ ] Fully comment code for non-tech users
 - [ ] Implement heuristic extension comparison
+- [ ] Add printed checkpoints to code